FAQs for health professionals (children aged 5-11)

 What if a child with immunocompromise aged 5-11 is diagnosed with breakthrough COVID‐19 infection after their second dose of vaccine?

-If a child aged 5-11 years who is immunocompromised has SARS-CoV-2 infection more than seven days after their second vaccine dose, a third dose of the primary series is not required.
-They should proceed to their first booster dose as per Table 5a.1 of the NIAC Immunisation Guidelines for Ireland.
-For those with infection within seven days of their second dose they should complete the extended primary series after an interval of 4-8 weeks.
+If a child aged 5-11 years who is immunocompromised has SARS-CoV-2 infection more than seven days after their second vaccine dose, if recommended by their specialist a third dose of the primary series is not required.
+For those with infection within seven days of their second dose they should complete the 3rd dose if recommended after an interval of 4-8 weeks.

 Back to top